 Sumitomo Corporation Participates in Water Concession Business in Brazil

-Sumitomo Corporation (Head Office: Chuo-ku, Tokyo; President and CEO: Kuniharu Nakamura; hereafter “Sumitomo”) announced today that it is investing alongside Brookfield Business Partners L.P. (*1) and institutional clients of Brookfield Asset Management (*2) in a 70% controlling stake in 26 project companies involved in water and sewage services and industrial water treatment owned by Odebrecht Ambiental (“OA”) (*3).
+Sumitomo Corporation (Head Office: Chuo-ku, Tokyo; President and CEO: Kuniharu Nakamura; hereafter “Sumitomo”) announced today that it is investing alongside Brookfield Business Partners L.P. (*1) and institutional clients of Brookfield Asset Management (*2) in a 70% controlling stake in 26 project companies involved in water and sewerage services and industrial water treatment owned by Odebrecht Ambiental (“OA”) (*3).
 OA is Brazil’s largest private water distribution, collection and treatment company.
 Sumitomo`s investment amount is approximately US$250million, which represents a 14% stake in the 26 project companies.

-In Brazil, only 83% of the population has access to utility water services, and only 50% can access sewage services (reference: Brazil’s National Sanitation Information System, 2015).
+In Brazil, only 83% of the population has access to utility water services, and only 50% can access sewerage services (reference: Brazil’s National Sanitation Information System, 2015).
 At the same time, leakage-related loss from the water supply network is becoming a critical issue that requires urgent improvement.
-Currently, 90% of water and sewage services are managed by local governments.
+Currently, 90% of water and sewerage services are managed by local governments.
 However, the Brazilian government has adopted a policy to bring in more private companies through concessions (*4) to improve the situation.

 One of Sumitomo’s strategic policies is to build and invest in water infrastructure such as water supply systems and sewage treatment and water desalination facilities, thereby helping to improve living standards around the world.
 Sumitomo intends to continue its strategy to become a major player in water infrastructure, utilizing its integrated corporate strength to contribute to the provision of stable water supplies and solving global water issues.

-Sumitomo is aiming at further deepening its involvement in this project and will realize its vision to draw on its know-how and experience to develop water infrastructure all over the world
+Sumitomo is aiming at further deepening its involvement in this project and will realize its vision to draw on its know-how and experience to develop water infrastructure all over the world.

 Water Treatment Plant in the State of São Paulo